80kg Of Mass To Weight

 Weight (N) = Mass (kg) x Gravitational acceleration (m/s²)

-This is where the gravitational acceleration comes into play.
+It's where the gravitational acceleration comes into play.
 The value of 'g' (gravitational acceleration) varies depending on the location.
-On Earth, the standard value for 'g' is approximately 9.81 m/s².
-This means that for every kilogram of mass, the Earth exerts a force of approximately 9.81 Newtons.
+On Earth, the standard value for 'g' is approximately 9.And 81 m/s².
+Think about it: this means that for every kilogram of mass, the Earth exerts a force of approximately 9.
+81 Newtons.

 Calculating the Weight of an 80kg Mass on Earth